topherCantrell/ChroniclesOfPiggie/Book/README.md

 ## Wooden Crate

 Flashback.
+20 years or so ago.
 This is how the baby Piggie and Hazel come to live with Papa Red and Violet.
 They were left in a crate at the door of the tavern.

 [Draft (not started)](README.md#gato-diablo)
 <details><summary>Outline</summary>